JiriTrecak/Laurine/README.md

 **Localization code generator** written (with love) for Swift, **intended to end the constant problems** that localizations present for developers.

+> Too tired to Read?
+That is understandable.
+That is why I made an example, that it little different than usual - [check it out](https://github.com/JiriTrecak/Laurine/tree/master/Example).
+Just download and run in XCode.

 ## Do I need it? (yes you do)